 The Law School's LL.M. program is strictly a research and writing one designed for people who have already received a basic law degree from an American law school or an equivalent degree (e.g., LL.B.) from a university outside the U.S. The LL.M. is primarily of value to those planning on a career as a legal scholar or researcher.
 No course work is required; in fact, degree candidates are actively discouraged from enrolling in courses.
 Applicants should already have a sufficient education in the field of research to pursue a serious scholarly project.

-The deadline for Fall admission is March 1.
-Please see that we receive all application documents by the deadline date.
+The deadline for Fall admission is March 1st.
+We must receive all application documents and materials by the deadline date.

-To apply to the LL.M. program, an applicant should submit electronically to email@example.com:
+To apply to the LL.M. program, applicants should submit the following electronically to GPO@law.wisc.edu:

 If you are claiming Wisconsin residency please complete a Record

 of Residence Form.
 This form should be printed out and then scanned in and emailed with your application.
 The Record of Residence form does not need to be completed if you answered "No" to Question 16 on the application.

 For more information regarding Wisconsin residency, please see the State of Wisconsin Statutes.